Let's Build a Problem (as if we don't have enough of them)

 My alternative consideration was to develop agents for a game.

 Dota 2 is a great candidate, and it satisfies many criteria listed above (except maybe nondeterminism).
 However the lack of control over the game environment and the complexity of the game itself makes it hard to simplify problems to tackle in intial steps.
-Additionally, the game’s horizontal scalability means that increasing complexity involves adding more agents with similar capabilities rather than addressing larger or diverse challenges.
+Additionally, the game is horizontal scalable i.e. increasing complexity involves adding more agents with similar capabilities rather than addressing larger or diverse challenges.

 Problem Overview

-I propose a scenario involving a neighborhood construction company.
-A quick online search revealed three primary roles:
+I propose a scenario involving a neighborhood construction company where the task is planning and building houses and amenities.
+A quick online search revealed three primary types of roles in construction:

-Each agent will undertake at least one of these tasks.
+In this scenario aach agent could undertake at least one of these tasks.

 Agent Characteristic